 While ACH (by default) will normally need to pass checks, you can still make an instant transfer with routing and account number without verification.
 This all depends on the bank(s) you use, the amount of money in transit, and how many times your bank will allow you to make such processes.

-However, it’s not always safe to transfer via ACH without verification.
+However, it’s not always safe to transfer funds via ACH without verification.
 You’re potentially opening doors to fraud and lowering security around your account.
 That said, you may be handling a small amount of money and/or a low-pressure account.
 In which case, you may decide the risks are worth it.

-While we’re focusing here on instant money transfers, you can also use good old fashioned money orders to send and receive money.
+While we’re focusing here on digital apps and instant money transfers, you can also use good old fashioned money orders to send and receive money.
 Naturally, they’re not as smooth and seamless as the modern digital options.
 For some example, you might wonder if money orders can bounce?
 Do check out the article for more helpful tips on when to use a money order and any challenges associated with them.

 Are instant transfers safe?